miikanissi/miikanissi.com/content/posts/email-setup-with-mbsync-mu4e.md

 mkdir -p ~/Mail/<account>
 ```

-If everything was configured correctly you can now sync your email to your local folder:
+If everything was configured correctly, you can now sync your email to your local
+folder:

 ```bash
 mbsybc <account>